wilsonmar/mac-setup/README.md

       Alternately, <a target="_blank" href="https://www.youtube.com/watch?v=nl-3-w-riQ8">VIDEO</a>: Take apart a keyboard to extract the Touch ID and put it in a <a target="_blank" href="https://www.thingiverse.com/thing:5582281">3D printed case</a> for attaching to an iPad.
 Whew.
       </ul>

+1. If you have a Bluetooth keyboard, you can use the USB ports for something else.

+   However, some <a target="_blank" href="https://www.logitech.com/en-us/products/keyboards/mice/keyboard-mice.html">Logitech USB keyboard and mouse models</a> come with a USB dongle.

+   PROTIP: A keyboard with a "delete" key is useful especially if you are used to working with Windows.
+   The macOS keyboard requires users to awarkly press "fn" key and then "delete" key to delete.

+   See my article about the <a target="_blank" href="https://wilsonmar.github.io/macos-keyboard/">macOS keyboards</a>.

+   <a target="_blank" href="https://www.apple.com/support/keyboard/">Keyboards from Apple</a> are different from generic USB keyboards for Windows:

+   * Some keyboards don't have a "delete" key.
+Instead hold down the "fn" key and press the "delete" key.
+   * The button at the upper-right is a fingerprint reader and on/off button
+   * The modifier keys Command is used instead of Control.

    ### Hubs

-   My rig makes use of several USB ports:
+   PROTIP: Some monitors have USB ports (act as a hub).
+   Here are needs for ports:

+   [_] <a href="#Keyboards">Keyboard</a>
+   [_] <a href="#Mouse">Mouse</a> (if it doesnt connect via Bluetooth)

    [_] FIDO2 fingerprint key for authentication, such as the <a target="_blank" href="https://www.adafruit.com/product/3363">$14 Adafruit</a> small shape or Yubikey's larger shape.

+   For fastest speed, some devices should be plugged into the CPU's Thunderbolt port:
+   [_] External SSD drive <a target="_blank" href="https://www.youtube.com/watch?v=cwqg4Bu81S0">VIDEO</a>
+   [_] DVD drive
-   [_] Mouse
+   [_] Micro SD carde
    [_] Camera
-   [_] DVD drive
    [_] Elgato Stream Deck
    [_] PROTIP: Elgato Foot pad, which I need for the constant use of Esc and Tab, and Right to control AI assistants.
+   [_] Printer

    PROTIP: CAUTION: A hub may slow down the machine.
 Get a hub with its own power supply.
    If you must use a hub, get one that supports the fastest connection (Thunderbolt).

+   <a target="_blank" href="https://www.amazon.com/Elgato-USB-Hub-USB-Delivery/dp/B0D7M984R2/">$72.30 Elgato USB Hub</a> adds a USB port to the back of their Stream Deck.
+Brilliant.

    <a target="_blank" href="https://www.apple.com/shop/buy-mac/hub">Apple Hub</a>